 C-MAPP is a program for companies that are interested in (1) giving back, (2) helping the students at Mines, (3) networking with the students at Mines, and/or (4) increasing diversity in computing.

-In addition to carrying a full load of courses, many of the computing students at Mines work several hours a week to help pay for their education.
+In addition to carrying a full load of courses, many CS@Mines students work several hours a week to help pay for their education.
 Company scholarships through C-MAPP are immensely helpful to these motivated students.

 C-MAPP also financially supports several 3rd-6th grade girls to participate in a Discovering Technology program at Mines.
 Mines piloted this program in 2012-13.
 Since then, it has grown steadily: